 Price Fiction #3: The lowest price wins the deal

 Look at the highest price products and customers with the highest average selling prices.
-Rank these sales statistics, now go through each and every one and identify the reason they pay price premiums for your products.
+Rank these sales statistics, then go through each and every one and identify the reason they pay price premiums for your products.
 What do you find?
 Yes, that’s right: There are lots of different reasons why you can get higher than average prices.
 Keep going with this exercise; it will put money in your pocket.

 Share these reasons with other team members in the sales and marketing.
 Keep building these reasons out and then use them to develop your next negotiation strategy.

-Price Fiction #4 The sales force need to be able to offer their own discretionary discounts to win the deal
+Price Fiction #4: The sales force need to be able to offer their own discretionary discounts to win the deal

 Giving sales people the freedom to offer discounts that they feel are necessary is truly one of the best ways to burn margin.
 Maybe the only faster way is to show them costs.